Aidar5/nattoeng/docs/source/exercises/09_exercises.rst

 * default is None
 * to configure port-security, list of *port-security* commands should be passed as a value (in port_security_template list)

-Function should return a list of all ports in access mode with configuration based on the template access_mode_template and template port_security_template if it has been passed.
+Function should return a list of all ports in access mode with configuration based on access_mode_template template and template port_security_template template if it has been passed.
 There should be no line feed at the end of lines in the list.

 Check function with access_config dictionary, with and without port-security configuration generation.